-The ICO will usually ask that you try and resolve issues in relation to our handling of your information with us directly before referring your complaint to them.
+The ICO will usually ask you to try to resolve your concerns with us directly before you refer your complaint to them.

-*Whether or not we meet a rights request depends on us balancing your request against other factors such as legal and regulatory requirements, the purpose of a contract between us and you or if there is a compelling legitimate ground not to.
-However if we are not going to meet your request in part or in full we will always advise you of our decision to not do so.
+*Whether or not we meet a rights request depends on us balancing your request against other factors such as legal and regulatory requirements, the purpose of a contract between us and you, or if there is a compelling legitimate ground not to.
+However, if we are not going to meet your request in part or in full, we’ll always inform you of our decision to not do so.

-If you wish to make a data rights request please email email@example.com, we will acknowledge your request and prepare a response within one month.
+If you wish to make a data rights request, please email firstname.lastname@example.org.
+We’ll acknowledge your request and prepare a response within one month.

 More information on the ICO’s approach to complaints can be found at www.ico.org.uk/concerns.
-Making a complaint will not affect the other legal rights or remedies that you have.
+Making a complaint does not affect your other legal rights or remedies.

-If you wish to exercise an information right or have a complaint about how we gather, keep or use your information, you can get in touch with us:
+If you wish to exercise an information right or have a complaint about how we gather, keep or use your information, you can contact us:

 By post: Dayinsure.com Ltd, Mara House, Nantwich Road, Tarporley CW6 9UY

 ICO registered Data Protection Officer: Alexander Peters